 John Appleby’s Lack of Transparency on Financial Bias

-At no point in this article by John Appleby does he declare the fact that he has a quota, or leads a group with a quota to sell HANA.
-Further than this in the 2013 timeframe, John Appleby was preparing the company for which he was an executive to be sold to Mindtree, which we cover in the article Appleby’s False HANA Statements and the Mindtree Acquisition.
+At no point in this article by John Appleby does he declare that he has a quota or leads a group with a quota to sell HANA.
+Further than this, in the 2013 timeframe, John Appleby was preparing the company for which he was an executive to be sold to Mindtree, which we cover in the article Appleby’s False HANA Statements and the Mindtree Acquisition.
 Curiously, Appleby’s aggressive promotion of HANA considerably declined after Bluefin Solutions was sold to Mindtree.

 John Appleby presents himself as if he is a disinterested third party.
 So that is problem number one.
 But the second issue is that Appleby is speaking what amounts to gibberish in this quotation.

 - S4 has a Sales module.

 - This sales module will be performing the same functions as the current ECC SD module.
 Will there be analytics involved in the Sales module?
 Of course.
 However, there will also be transactions or OLTP performed.

 - S4 Sales will record sales orders, update sales orders, etc.…

 - Therefore it is demonstrably untrue that an OLTP benchmark is now irrelevant because “the platform was designed to be a data platform on which to build business applications of the future.”
 That sentence is false, and it’s hard to twist oneself up into a pretzel to try to defend it.
 The person seems to be preparing to run for political office.

 Appleby’s interpretation of the BW-EML benchmark contains other nonsense like

 “the configuration used by published results is the stock installation…there are not performance constructs like additional indexes or aggregates in use.”